 Can I install a mini split myself?

-Oversizing the unit
+Oversizing the indoor head

 Ignoring insulation quality